exercism/v3/languages/swift/exercises/concept/arrays/.docs/introduction.md

 // Cannot assign through subscript: 'evenInts' is a 'let' constant
 ```

 The elements of an array can be stepped through one at a time using a for-in loop.
 This type of loop takes each element of the array, in order, and binds the element to a specified name for further processing inside the loop body.
-For ecample, to print out all of the odd integers in an array one can write:
+For example, to print out all of the odd integers in an array one can write:

 ```swift
 let ints = [1, 3, 6, 14, 17, 8, 23, 5, 18, 11]